Weeping Common Beech Tree Options Explained

 As with most weeping trees, you can determine final height by allowing the tree to grow to the height you require and then cut the main trunk/stem.
-If you are going to restrict growth by keeping it in the pot and then planting it, you need to remember to feed every year.
-The larger the pot, the larger the tree will grow.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.

 You can plant Common Beech trees in most locations including those containing chalk and exposed sites but no good for coastal sites.
 No Beech by the Beach!
 Best results come from blackmailing an expert to take care of your tree for you, failing that well-draining soil and full sun is the next best alternative.
 Feel free to plant anywhere warmer than minus twenty degrees centigrade.
 Be sure to water well if planting in warm weather as dry soil inhibits establishment.

 The Common Weeping Beech tree prefers to be left alone when it comes to pruning.
 Restrict your hacking of limbs to dead, diseased or crossing over of branches or those touching the ground if you do not want them to root.

 Quick Delivery Of Your Weeping Common Beech Tree

 As our systems are already maximised to be as efficient as possible we can only suggest time savings are made on your end.
 We suggest reading fast, typing quickly and changing your perception of time e.g. don't look at clocks and keep yourself busy.
 Writing a glowing testimonial for us in anticipation could help?